catdude2000/102-Learning-journal/engineeringReadings.md

 ## Things I want to know more about

 Is there a simple way to translate the 1000/hour thing to different ideas of success than just money?

+What if you run out of why's before 5?

 - [Go to TOC](README.md)